JohnTerragnoli/ECE382_Lab02/README.md

 This is correct and therefore basic functionality was achieved.

 The code for this program may be seen [here](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab02/master/1.1main.asm).

+##Debugging:
+I know that there doesn't seem to be a lot debugging in the section, however, the issues were broken down into such small parts that it was pretty difficult to make errors.

 #B Functionality
 After this was done, B Functionality was achieved.
 To do this, the program was supposed to work regardless of how long the key was.
 Several changes were done with the code to ensure that it handled this new capability and that it was still backwards compatable with basic functionality.